miikee/CSharp-Programming-Practice/README.md

 C# Programming Practice.

-Purpose to learn C# by programming practice problems found on the page:https://adriann.github.io/programming_problems.html.
+The purpose of these files is to learn C# by practicing different programming excercises.

+The programming excercises were found at the following webpage:https://adriann.github.io/programming_problems.html.
+Each file addresses one of the excercises found one the webpage.
+Program solutions are generally not programmed to be the optimal solution.
+Instead they are generally derived by trail and error and my own logic to find a working solution.